stnbu/loans/README.md

 Maybe these are a sort of NFT.
 That is, a transferrable debt -- transferrable from pawn shop to pawn shop (metaphorically).
 Isn't an NFT a "uniquly identifiable thing"? combined with a wallet address, this is that.

+## "It occurs to me" (up at the top so they are visible to "me")

+* Just like on ebay and in real life pawn ships, there may want to be a "sell it now" option.
+It actually would amount to just finalizing the agreement right away without the buyback opporunity window.

 ## Original Spewage:

 ---